grnet/e-science/orka/README.md

     orka destroy <cluster_id>

-## "node" command

-orka node command provides sub-commands for adding or deleting a node to/from a Hadoop-Yarn cluster.

-### "node add" command

-Required positional arguments for create command:

-    cluster_id: "Cluster id in e-science database"
-    cpu: "number of CPU cores for server"
-    ram: "ram in MB"
-    disk: "hard drive in GB"
-(cluster_id can be found with **orka list** command)

-Ram should not be lower than the memory which is preconfigured in hadoop xml files of the cluster that the node will be added.

-####{orka node add} command example

-example for adding node to a cluster:

-    orka node add <cluster_id> 2 2048 10

 ##"file" command

 orka file command provides sub-commands for puting files to Hadoop filesystem from local, ftp/http and pithos sources, and getting files from Hadoop filesystem to local and pithos destinations.